Science Museum of Virginia: Creation

 Enabling legislation was drafted and approved by the General Assembly, and on July 1, 1970, the Science Museum of Virginia was established.

-Over the next several years, the Museum attempted to find an empty storefront, warehouse, or other space which could be used as a temporary home.
-Friends of the Museum pressed the State to allow it to move into part of the old Broad Street Station, which had recently been purchased from the railroad company by the State and was destined for the wrecking ball.
+Over the next several years, the museum attempted to find an empty storefront, warehouse, or other space which could be used as a temporary home.
+Friends of the museum pressed the state to allow it to move into part of the old Broad Street Station, which had recently been purchased from the railroad company by the state and was destined for the wrecking ball.
 Broad Street Station was built by the Richmond, Fredericksburg and Potomac Railroad (RF&P) in 1917 in the neoclassical style by the architect John Russell Pope.
 Although the station also served the trains of the Atlantic Coast Line Railroad (ACL), the Norfolk and Western Railway (N&W), and eventually the Seaboard Air Line Railway (SAL), much of the stock of the RF&P was owned by the State of Virginia's Retirement System, dating to a period before the American Civil War when it was a major investment in Virginia's future.
-Broad Street Station was abandoned shortly after Amtrak started in Richmond in 1971.
-The Museum staff occupied Broad Street Station on January 22, 1976.
+The museum staff occupied Broad Street Station on January 22, 1976.

 On January 6, 1977, Governor Godwin, in his second term, presided over the dedication of the Science Museum's first exhibit gallery, The Discovery Room.
 The event celebrated the fifty-eighth anniversary and rebirth of Broad Street Station and the culmination of over seventy years of effort to establish the Science Museum of Virginia.